SGM-dev/react-component-library/README.md

 ## Custom Hooks

-There are some custom Hooks built along the way.
+There are some custom Hooks built along the way, located at `src/hooks/{customHook}`.

 ### useEffectOnUpdate